warrenroy/forensics-box/README.md

-# Forensics-Box brought to you by Docker!
+# Forensics-Box brought to you by Docker and Elastic!

 ## Instructions:
 1) Install docker, docker-compose, docker CLI (this step will vary depending on if running on Windows, Linux, Mac)